When you think of reading the “House of God Book Review“, what comes to mind?

 Summary and Recommendation of House of God

 House of God is a truly eye-opening look into the inner workings of the medical industry.
-It provides an honest and often shocking insight into a doctor’s life and the ethical dilemmas they face.
+It provides an honest and often shocking insight into a doctor’s life and ethical dilemmas.
+There was a sequel in The House of God series called Man’s 4th Best Hospital.

-Despite receiving mixed reviews when it was first released in 1978, House of God has since become a cult classic.
+Despite receiving mixed reviews when it was first released in 1978, House of God has become a cult classic.
 It is now considered one of the most important books ever written about medicine, with over 150,000 copies sold in the US alone.
 Whether a student or an experienced physician, this book will give one a unique perspective on the medical profession.
+The New York Times also provides a terrific book review of this novel.

 All in all, House of God is a great book that provides an eye-opening look into the world of a medical resident.
-While it may not be the most accurate portrayal of life in the medical field, it is an excellent read for those interested in the topic.
+While it may not be the most accurate portrayal of life in the medical field, it is an excellent read for those interested.
+The House of God Wiki is also a place for great information on the book.